aibotcn/ChatServer/README.md

   1)supported command operations. different user type can have different command strategy and command set.

 5.UserStatus:
-  1)maintain all the configuration of online user.
+  1)maintain the configuration of online user.

 [Update history]